cyhyraethz/d2-sp-mods/README.md

 5. Start the game with PlugY.exe, which is the executable you will now be using for launching the game.

+## Warning

+Items may be lost if character is used in a game with standard inventory size

 ## Resources